prometheus/docs/CONTRIBUTING.md

   This will avoid unnecessary work and surely give you and us a good deal of inspiration.

-* Note that not all of the documents you see on <https://prometheus.io> are sourced from this repository.
-If you're unable to find the documents here, you may want to look in <https://github.com/prometheus/prometheus/tree/main/docs>.
+* Generally, the documents you see on https://prometheus.io are sourced from this repository.
+The only exception are the documentation pages that are versioned per Prometheus release.
+Those are sourced in [prometheus/prometheus docs directory](https://github.com/prometheus/prometheus/tree/main/docs) for the related version.